vega/vega/docs/docs/api/view.md

 view.<b>change</b>(<i>name</i>, <i>changeset</i>)
 [<>](https://github.com/vega/vega/blob/master/packages/vega-view/src/data.js "Source")

 Updates the data set with the given *name* with the changes specified by the provided *changeset* instance.
 This method does not force an immediate update to the view: invoke the [runAsync](#view_runAsync) method when ready.
+To issue a series of changes, insertions, or deletions, be sure to `await` the results of runAsync before issuing the next change.

 ```js
 view.change('data', vega.changeset().insert([...]).remove([...]))